Celtic join race for Middlesbrough midfielder as Portsmouth fight to keep key man - reports

 Recent reports have claimed that McNair, 24, is on the radar of Premier League newcomers Sheffield United, who are still yet to make their first signing of the summer.

-But according to Teamtalk, Celtic are also interested in McNair and ‘ have made an enquiry to Middlesbrough about the availability’.
+But according to Teamtalk, Celtic are also interested in McNair and ‘have made an enquiry to Middlesbrough about his availability’.

-The report also claims new Boro head coach Jonathan Woodgate is keen to take a closer look at the player, who was often deployed in defence last season.
+The report also claims new Middlesbrough head coach Jonathan Woodgate is keen to take a closer look at the player, who was often deployed in defence last season.

 In terms of incomings, Boro have been linked with Portsmouth winger Jamal Lowe in recent months, but would face fierce competition from other Championship clubs if they pursue the 24-year-old.

-According to local outlet Portsmouth News, Lowe, who scored 17 goals in all competitions last season, is "questioning his future" at Fratton Park after Kenny Jackett’s side missed out on promotion to the Championship.
+According to the Portsmouth News, Lowe, who scored 17 goals in all competitions last season, is "questioning his future" at Fratton Park after Kenny Jackett’s side missed out on promotion to the Championship.

 Portsmouth won’t go down without a fight though, and it’s also been reported that both Millwall and Wigan have seen bids rejected for Lowe, who is valued at around £3million by Pompey.